 Yes it’s a quartz, and yes it’s spendy for a quartz, but man alive did they nail the retro-aesthetic look on this thing.
 Silver-white face, blue hands and tachymeter ring, black date dial at six, it’s a master class.
 39mm in diameter.
 20 mm strap width.

 Highly similar to the Tissot Visodate, only slimmer and with a more textured and intricate face.
 A classic that’s never gonna go out of style.
 40mm case diameter is perfect for most wrist sizes.
 Swiss made.
 Just a 50m water resistance, but, this is a dress watch through and through.

 Complete class.
 Big fan of the just-different-enough seconds hand that’s been offset at 8 o’clock.
-Full retail is almost $1300 if you buy direct from Hamilton (price above reflects what it’ll run you through Jomashop).
+Half off at Nordstrom Rack, which is a heck of a deal, considering that Nordstrom is an authorized retailer.
 42mm case diameter.
 Onion-style crown and date window at 3 o’clock.
 Razor sharp hands.
 Extremely versatile.
 An heirloom to pass on.
 One of those watches that’s gonna look just as impressive in 30 years as it does now.

 And now the necessary reminder about the importance of knowing the seller when shopping for a wristwatch.
 Research them.
 Do your due diligence.
 Many of the links above point towards “grey market” dealers.
 Why?
 Because the savings are immense.
 Yet, there can be big time risks buying from a non-certified dealer.
 Buying direct from the brand, or, a certified dealer, means you get the manufacturer’s warranty.
 That’s good.
 What’s not good is the high price, compared to some grey market sellers.
 The bad news with those grey markets?
 You don’t get a factory warranty.
 So any potential issues and you might be on the hook for a big, big bill.
 So do your research.